The Lion and the Rose

 Haw Creek Overlook – overlooks Haw Creek and Tunnel Road (Mall and McCormick Field).
 Insider tip: On the 4th of July, you can watch the McCormick Field fireworks from here.

 Tanbark Ridge Tunnel – Hike up a hill to the ruins of Rattlesnake Lodge built in the early 1900s.
 Parts of the old building and a spring still remain.
 And it has beautiful mountain views.
 Insider tip: There is a good picnic spot just before you enter the tunnel on the left.

 Craggy Gardens – Close to MM 367.
 If you go up this road, picnic grounds are on the right.
 If you take the gravel road on the left, you will see several waterfalls.
 Four wheel drive is almost essential to handle the gravel road.
 You can meander down this road for quite a while and see waterfalls rolling down the mountainside.

-At MM 365 there is a visitor center and lake overlook.
 You can also hike to the top of Craggy Pinnacle.
 There are many other hikes in this spot.
 If you drive past this stop and continue through the tunnel, you will come to another parking lot.
 This stop also has a hike up to Craggy Pinnacle.
 This is a 15-20 minute hike and not very difficult.
 Many rhododendrons make a beautiful sight when blooming in June and July.